UK Merchant Accounts Comparison: Our 2024 Guide

 The Tide Reader Plus is the best value option since it’s a mini EPOS device, where you can log products for quick checkout.
 For context, though £99 + VAT might sound expensive, Tide’s competitors offer similar models for much more, such as Square’s £149 + VAT Square Terminal.
 It also has a battery that can last the whole day on a single charge, giving it the longest battery life of any product we tested.

-Reasons to avoid Tide and alternatives
+Reasons to avoid Tide and top alternatives

 To take payments with Tide, you need to sign up for a Tide business bank account, if you don’t already have one.
 Tyl by Natwest and Barclaycard have the same policy, so Tide isn’t alone in this.
 But, if you want to stick with your existing bank, your best option is Clover.